-One of the most pressing needs faced by many Jewish communities across Europe in the mouth of the covid crisis was the severe shortage of medical equipment to care for community members who were discharged from hospitalization and were recuperating at home due to restrictions and the pressures on the health care systems.
+One of the biggest challenges faced by many Jewish communities across Europe during COVID was the severe shortage of medical equipment for community members who were discharged from hospitalization and were recuperating at home due to pandemic restrictions.

-The lending of medical equipment in the format used in Israel does not exist in many European countries and many members of the community simply could not afford to purchase the equipment.
-We identified this need arose from almost all our conversations with community leaders whose members contracted the disease.
-After a needs-based survey across the continent, we compiled a diverse list of equipment that will serve the members of the communities – free – from birth to old age.
+The lending process of medical equipment in Israel does not exist in many European countries.
+Many community members could not afford equipment purchases.
+We constantly heard the needs from many conversations with community leaders whose members contracted the disease.
+After conducting thorough research across the continent, we compiled a varied list of equipment that will serve the members of the communities – free – from birth to the elderly.

-Each chesed center includes over 300 items, including: oxygen generators, wheelchairs, bathing chairs, crutches, rollers, breast pumps, cots, TENS devices, blood pressure monitors and dozens more.
-In addition, the Chesed centres will also provide a maintenance service for the preservation, sterilization and repair of non-perishable medical equipment and accessories, and will manage a logistical system for the distribution and collection of the equipment and accessories to and in the homes of community members in need.
+Each Chesed center includes over 300 items, including oxygen generators, wheelchairs, bathing chairs, crutches, rollers, pumps, cots, TENS devices, blood pressure monitors, and dozens more.
+The Chesed centres will provide a maintenance service for the preservation, sterilization, and repair of non-perishable medical equipment and accessories.
+It will also manage a logistical system for the distribution and collection of the equipment and accessories to and in the homes of community members in need.